-The functionality of this portable water innovation is enhanced by the addition of the Hippo Spaza, a specially designed steel frame that can be attached to the Hippo Roller.
+The functionality of this portable water innovation is enhanced by the addition of the Hippo Spaza Shop, a specially designed steel frame that can be attached to the Hippo Roller.

 This steel frame converts the Hippo Roller into a simple trolley for transporting products to preferred high traffic customer market locations, and then into a stand for product display.

-To encourage corporate sponsors and advertisers to get involved, we have added the option to include branding on both the Hippo roller and Hippo Spaza.
+To encourage corporate sponsors and advertisers to get involved, we have added the option to include branding on both the Hippo roller and Hippo Spaza Shop.

-The Hippo Spaza frame is strong enough to be used as an emergency stretcher in remote areas to carry the sick and injured.
+The frame of the Hippo Spaza Shop is strong enough to be used as an emergency stretcher in remote areas to carry the sick and injured.

 Celebrating 25 YEARS